Peshay

-Paul Pesce, better known as Peshay, is a British drum and bass and electronic music producer and DJ.
+Paul Pesce (born 18 December 1970), better known as Peshay, is a British drum and bass and electronic music producer and DJ.

 Early life

 Peshay is of British and Italian heritage.
 His first introduction to music was at an early age through his mother who was a well regarded classical singer.
 He is described as a music obsessive from an early age with interests in jazz, funk, soul and early electro and hip-hop.
 Although he is widely regarded as an influential music producer, he is also regarded as a groundbreaking DJ having been behind the turntables from as early as 13 years of age.